Religion and American Politics: A Historic Perspective

 the social conservative and the tea party movements.
 It has also contributed to politicizing organized religion.

 Great preachers in the past - Whitefield, Finney, Moody, Sunday, Billy Graham - were institution outsiders.
 They were not members of a particular Protestant denomination.
 If they founded a physical church, it was independent.
 They understood how to use the mass media of the day.
-Aimee Semple McPherson, who founded the "Foursquare" megachurch in 1923 after a long career as an itinerant preacher in America and Asia, had her own radio license and had applied for a TV license just before she died.
+Aimee Semple McPherson, who founded the widely popular "Foursquare" megachurch in 1923 after a long career as an itinerant preacher in America and Asia, had her own radio license and had applied for a TV license just before she died.

 They did not identify or support any organized political group or party.
 They did not endorse political candidates.
 But for the last 40 years, the Republican Party has made conservative Christians and their organizations an important part of their political base.
 Republican elected officials and candidates appear at religious conferences.
 Religious leaders and denominations take political positions aligned with the right wing of the Republican party.